 You’ve probably set aside spending money for personal expenses if you live off campus.
 Or, you may have financial aid funds to use for room, board, or other educational expenses.
 That money needs to last through the entire semester, but many students spend it within the first few months.
 How can you avoid spending your money too early?
-Use these financial management tips and this budget worksheet to help develop a monthly spending plan.
+Use a budgeting app like Mint to help you keep track of your available money and expenses.

 Financial Pitfall #2: Not taking advantage of part-time employment opportunities.

 Most schools offer part-time employment options for students through Federal Work-Study, and by posting on- and off-campus jobs.
 You might worry that a job will conflict with academic work, but studies show that students who work between 15 and 20 hours while in school are generally more confident and successful.
 Having a job helps bring in money regularly throughout the semester and can help build your resume.
 Your college financial aid office awards Federal Work-Study and generally posts related job opportunities.
 Work-Study is based on financial need and requires a Free Application for Federal Student Aid (FAFSA) .
 Other part-time jobs may be posted by the Career Office, Student Affairs, or other places on campus.
 Check your school website for more information.

 Financial Pitfall #3: Accumulating credit card debt.